Far-right politics in Serbia

-At the same period, the far-right re-emerged, this time in Republic of Serbia, and it garnered broader acceptance due to the Yugoslav Wars.
-Vojislav Šešelj and his Serbian Radical Party (SRS) gained support from the public after they used sanctions, increased inflation, and high unemployed rate in their advantage to boost their support.
-SRS closely cooperated with Milošević during the 1990s, although it also briefly served in opposition.
-Far-right organisations acted as paramilitaries and they committed violence during the Bosnian and Kosovo wars.
-The White Eagles, which were operated by Šešelj, were also referred as "chetniks".
-Far-right groups became registered movements and organisations after the Overthrow of Slobodan Milošević, and attacks orchestrated by the far-right had also risen.
-Due to the allegations that the government was involved in corrupt privatisations, SRS campaigned on an anti-corruption platform and topped first in the 2003 parliamentary election; it also placed first in the 2007 election.
-Věra Stojarová, a Masaryk University professor, said that these results showed the "high frustration of Serbs".
-The far-right also received further support after the series of events in 2008; they also organised protests which turned out violent.
-The Belgrade anti-gay riot, which occurred in October 2010, was organised by the far-right, including groups such as Obraz.
-The Constitutional Court later concluded a ban on Nacionalni stroj and Obraz, in 2011 and 2012 respectively.
-Since then, some far-right groups pacificated their actions.
-The far-right embraced opposition to immigration in the mid-to-late 2010s, with parties and organisations such as Dveri, Leviathan, and People's Patrol embracing the sentiment.
-Additionally, the far-right had seen a rise in popularity in 2020; attacks and protests by the far-right also occurred, while after the beginning of the 2022 Russian invasion of Ukraine, far-right groups had been vocally opposed to imposing sanctions on Russia.
-The invasion helped pro-Russian and far-right parties to cross the threshold in the 2022 general election.
+During the break-up of Yugoslavia, the far-right re-emerged, with the Serbian Radical Party (SRS), led by Vojislav Šešelj, gaining support after using sanctions, increased inflation, and a high unemployment rate to their advantage to boost their support.
+The SRS cooperated with Slobodan Milošević during the 1990s, although it also briefly served in opposition.
+During the Yugoslav Wars, far-right groups committed violence and acted as paramilitaries, such as the SRS-led White Eagles.
+After the overthrow of Milošević in 2000, attacks orchestrated by the far-right rose.
+In parliamentary politics, the SRS won the most votes in the 2003 and 2007 elections, though campaigning on an anti-corruption platform.
+The 2010 Belgrade anti-gay riot was organised by the far-right, including groups such as Obraz.
+The Constitutional Court later concluded a ban on Nacionalni stroj and Obraz in 2011 and 2012, respectively.
+The far-right embraced opposition to immigration in the late 2010s, with parties and organisations such as Dveri, Serbian Party Oathkeepers, Levijatan, and People's Patrol embracing the sentiment.
+The Russian invasion of Ukraine helped the far-right cross the electoral threshold in the 2022 parliamentary election, though, in the 2023 election, they lost representation.